-After identifying the hazards and risks to ensuring safe supply and safe quality drinking water, the control and mitigation measures to prevent the hazard and minimize the risks as well as measures to adapt to the changes (e.g. more intense droughts and floods), should be discussed.
+After identifying the hazards and risks to ensuring safe supply and safe quality drinking water, the control and mitigation measures to prevent the hazard and minimize the risks, as well as measures to adapt to the changes (e.g. more intense droughts and floods), should be discussed.
 Examples of measures to address different hazards and risks are presented in chapter 4.
 Short-term and long-term activities should be identified and the need of internal or external support should be assessed.

 - Short-term plan (format 6a) will consist of regular (day to day) activities and minor improvement measures that can be implemented with WUSC's own resources (without external support).
 The short-term plan should focus on prevention of water contamination through various control measures.
-Similarly, simple activities for preventing natural hazards and reducing risks (e.g. awareness raising, control of deforestation, prevention of future water catchment degradation, implementation of simple technologies) should be included in the short-term plan. - Long term plan (format 6b) should include major mitigation and adaptation activities to natural hazards, as well as major repair and upgrading works of water supply system.
+Similarly, simple activities for reducing disaster risks (e.g. drainage channels for flood water, preparedness for floods) should be included in the short-term plan. - Long term plan (format 6b) should include major mitigation and adaptation activities to natural hazards, as well as major repair and upgrading works of water supply system.
 Implementation of the long term activities may require outside support (whether technical or financial) or long-term saving by the users; such requirements should be already mentioned in the plan. - Both short- and long-term plan should be prepared based on discussion on the above matters.
 Questions on who and by when are answered to with regard to implementation and monitoring of the Plan, with clear roles and responsibilities.
-Specific responsible person(s) should be assigned rather than assigning a group or team of people for each of the planned activities. - WSP prepared by the WSP Team shall be approved in a mass meeting in which the users and committee members shall commit for its implementation. - Short-term measures of WSP should be implemented immediately and/or on regular basis (e.g. regular maintenance, control of deforestation). - Long-term measures can be implemented gradually.
+Specific responsible person(s) should be assigned rather than assigning a group or team of people for each of the planned activities. - WSP prepared by the WSP Team shall be approved in a mass meeting in which the users and committee members shall commit for its implementation. - Short-term measures of WSP should be implemented immediately and/or on regular basis (e.g. regular maintenance). - Long-term measures can be implemented gradually.